| Written by Michal Wozniakowski-Zehenter

 DATA

-Last but definitely not least is the data as itself.
+Last but definitely not least is the data itself.
 All previously mentioned mining technologies collect, process, and analyse real-time data.
 But that's not all – internal archives, training materials, observations, and incident data also contribute.
-To complete the system, external data is needed with industry standards and geospatial and weather information.
+To complete the system, external data, including industry standards and geospatial and weather information, is needed.
 Building an integrated system allows for analysing and identifying potential future high-risk scenarios.
 Advanced analytics and artificial intelligence search for patterns and correlations to predict dangerous operational scenarios and working groups in order to prevent them before those incidents occur.
-Cross companies' exchange of information is needed to better understand the data while approaching zero harm future.
+Cross companies' exchange of information is needed to better understand the data while approaching zero harm in the future.

 Takeaway

-Safety technologies are not cheap but can help to prevent huge-scale accidents, which may lead to severe injuries of personnel and big delays in operations (Learn how the Chile mine disaster transformed an entire sector!).
+Safety technologies are not cheap, but they can help prevent huge-scale accidents, which may lead to severe injuries to personnel and big delays in operations (Learn how the Chile mine disaster transformed an entire sector!).
 That's why many companies go beyond minimum requirements and invest in new solutions to have more understanding and possibility to prevent dangerous situations.
-Also, all mentioned above solutions will work properly only with adequate safety regulations, safety drills in place, and self-awareness of the employees, leading mining safety to zero harm.
+Also, all the above-mentioned solutions will work properly only with adequate safety regulations, safety drills in place, and self-awareness of the employees, leading to mining safety to zero harm.

 New call-to-action